profitphil/Qraffle-Smart-Contract-Proposal/README.md

 ## Introduction

 Qraffle is a simple, smart contract-powered raffle system.
-Unlike Quottery, which places yes/no bets, Qraffle uses Qubic’s native `RANDOM` smart contract to ensure fair and transparent winner selection.
+Unlike Quottery, which places yes/no bets, Qraffle will use Qubic’s native `RANDOM` smart contract to ensure fair and transparent winner selection.
 Qraffle is designed to serve the Qubic ecosystem by offering a fun, community-driven application with real economic benefits.
 It’s deflationary, pays dividends, and donates to charity!

 To be developed by the innovative Qearn team, Serendipity and Poly.
 **Funding Request:** $20,000 USD (7.5B Qu @ 0.0000026)